 A thorough understanding of internal and external supply chain operations and the effects of inflation on them is particularly important for companies.
-A company that can understand the daily and long-term changes in its operating environment will be able to capitalize on opportunities and avoid potential problems.
-One way that companies can benefit from this knowledge is by using it to develop effective supply chain strategies, which can help minimize costs and maximize customer satisfaction.
+A company that can understand the daily and long-term changes in its operating environment will be able to capitalise on opportunities and avoid potential problems.
+One way that companies can benefit from this knowledge is by using it to develop effective supply chain strategies, which can help minimise costs and maximise customer satisfaction.

 The rising costs of energy on internal operations

 From marketing to shipping, there are many costs to running your own business.
 Energy is one of those costs.
 When energy costs go up, so does the cost of doing business.
 When you’re developing a budget and trying to stay within your financial means, digging deep into the details of your strategy may give you some unexpected savings.

 As energy costs rise for businesses, the cost of operating warehouses continues to increase.
 Rising energy costs for businesses with warehouses can affect more than just the bottom line.
 Electrical equipment, such as central air conditioning and refrigeration equipment may require special maintenance to ensure sustained function.
 Energy costs also determine the rental rates of warehouse space, which can skyrocket.

 Sellers must protect themselves against escalating employee costs that come with inflation.
 Employee compensation is one of the main cost drivers for retailers, as it can account for between 40 to 80% of gross revenue.
 In a high-inflation environment, sellers can safeguard their profits by exercising control over employee costs.
 Inflation creates uncertainty for sellers because the price their customers pay does not keep pace with the cost of living.
 As a result, sellers must raise prices or reduce wages to prevent losses in profits and cover these increases out of their own pockets.